Intermittency in the small-time behavior of L\'evy processes: Small-time intermittency

 \section{Small-time intermittency}

 Intermittency typically refers to an unusual asymptotic behavior of moments.
-In \cite{GLST2016JSP,GLST2019Bernoulli}, intermittency is defined as a change in the rate of growth of the $L^q$ norm of the process as time tends to $\infty$.
-More precisely, for the process $Y=\{Y(t),\ t \geq 0\}$ define the scaling function at point $q \in \R$ as
+In \cite{GLST2019Bernoulli}, intermittency is defined as a change in the rate of growth of the $L^q$ norm of the process as time tends to $\infty$.
+More precisely, for a general real-valued process $Y=\{Y(t),\, t \geq 0\}$ define the scaling function at point $q \in \R$ as

 The process $Y$ is then intermittent if

 has points of strict increase, where $\left\lVert Y(t) \right\rVert_q= \left( \E |Y(t)|^q \right)^{1/q}$, which is the $L^q$ norm if $q\geq 1$.
 The scaling function \eqref{deftauInf} is tailored for measuring the rate of growth of moments as time tends to $\infty$ of the process whose moments grow roughly as a power function of time.
 For $H$-self-similar process, for example, $\tau^\infty(q)=Hq$ for $q$ in the range of finite moments.